PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the three schemas and pass IDs, route indices, state-scope forwarding, direct arguments and neighbors, fallback feature flags, sole direct occurrence, and an unconsumed observation-only policy for the raw result.

+The raw very-late call now retains its unchanged three-key dictionary as `_very_late_pad_layout_stats`.
+The target remains unconsumed and observation-only.
+The consumed norm-only safety fallback, all nested route selection and state-scope contracts, transactional owners, underlying pruning, schemas, direct arguments, and call order remain unchanged; the counters do not steer later cleanup.